mirego/gaffe/README.md

 The only required thing to do in your custom controller is to include the `Gaffe::Errors` module.

-Only `show` will be called so you might want to overwrite it.
-You might also want to get rid of filters and other stuff.
+Only `show` will be called so you might want to override it.
+If you don’t override it, Gaffe will try to render the view `"errors/#{@rescue_response}"` within your application (or use its default error page if the view doesn’t exist).

+You might also want to get rid of filters and other stuff to make sure that error pages are always accessible.

 ```ruby
 class ErrorsController < ApplicationController